superfastcharger/ai-tokenizers-dotnet/README.md

 ## Benchmarks

-Encoding and CountTokens for 4
+Encoding and CountTokens for 4200 tokens (~16 KB) of text

+Detailed benchmark results are p